SpringStudent/HttpFileShare/README.md

 For convenient file sharing , this project was created.

-* Share a local folder instantly via an HTTP address with just one click!
+* Share a local file instantly via an HTTP address with just one click!
 * No need to transfer files via FTP or WeChat servers.

 #### Parameters Explanation